Organic infant formula & feeding support

-Breastfeeding in public
+Breastfeeding in Public

 Just remember – it takes two to breastfeed.
 Even if you like the privacy a cover affords, your baby may not like eating under a blanket.
 Experiment to find a solution that works for both of you.

-And while you’re focused on keeping your baby well fed, don’t forget about your own best interests and breast care.
-If you prefer to pump in advance and then bottle feed in public, you may want to consider bringing a manual pump so you can pump on-the-go rather than skipping a feeding.
+While you’re focused on keeping your baby well-fed, don’t forget about your own needs.
+If you prefer to bottle feed in public, you may want to consider bringing a manual pump or learn hand expression so you can pump on-the-go rather than skipping a feeding.

-The breastfeeding experience will get easier for you over time and your baby’s skills with latching, sucking, and swallowing will become faster and more efficient over time (resulting in shorter feedings).
-With some trial and error, you’ll both become seasoned and comfortable with breastfeeding anywhere.
+The breastfeeding experience will get easier for you over time and your baby’s skills with latching, sucking, and swallowing will become faster and more efficient over time (resulting in shorter feedings).67

-Be prepared with appropriate attire
+Be prepared with the appropriate attire

 If you need to wear something without breast access (like a dress to a formal event), make arrangements for a private space where you can get undressed to feed your baby.

-Use a familiar location, like a restaurant you frequent, for your first public try
+Use a familiar location, like a restaurant you frequent, for your first public try.

 Try going to your favorite restaurant with your partner or a friend when it’s not too busy.
-Sit with your back to the entrance while your friend faces the people-traffic.
+Sit with your back to the entrance while your friend faces the people traffic.
 This can help ease you into it, and it’s likely no one else will even realize what you’re doing!

-Consider offering your baby the breast before leaving the house if the timing makes sense
+Consider offering your baby the breast before leaving the house

 If you’re hoping to avoid nursing while out and about, try sticking around the house for a bit longer to feed if your baby is willing.
 This approach can buy you some time.